santos-vinicius/santos-vinicius/README.md

 ### **Hi, I'm Vinicius Santos**, also know as Asty.
 ***
-Aspiring **Software Developer** and **UI/UX Designer**.
+Newbiew **Software Developer** and **UI/UX Designer**.
 I love learning technologies that bring efficiencies and increase productivity to my workflow.
 You can visit my [Behance](https://www.behance.net/santosvinicius) or [Dribbble](https://dribbble.com/santosvinicius) profile to see my design projects.

 🏡 I'm from Osasco, São Paulo, Brazil.